 8. Rotator Cuff Exercises Are Key

-Trust me, you don’t want to have to deal with a rotator cuff problem.
+Rotator cuff problems should be avoided at all costs.
 They can lead to months of you not being able to train as hard as usual meaning that your overall progress slows right down.
 Make sure that you get yourself into the habit of training your rotator cuffs so that you stick to it and later down the road you will definitely appreciate it once you see you haven’t had any major shoulder issues.

 9. Leave A Gap In Between Your Chest And Shoulder Days

-When training chest, the front deltoids become activated during a lot of the pressing movements.
-You can’t prevent this but what you can do is minimise it by improving your mind-muscle connection with your chest, but that’s a whole different topic.
+When training the chest, the front deltoids become activated during a lot of the pressing movements.
+You can’t prevent this but what you can do is minimize it by improving your mind-muscle connection with your chastenest, but that’s a whole different topic.

-Your front deltoids tend to get quite a bit of stimulation when training chest.
-Specifically, during the pressing exercises but after a while, this shouldn’t be too much of an issue as you should always be looking to improve your mind to muscle connection.
+Your front deltoids tend to get quite a bit of stimulation when training your chest.
+Specifically, during the pressing exercises but after a while, this shouldn’t be too much of an issue as you should always be looking to improve your mind-to-muscle connection.
 The amount of shoulder activation should be kept to a minimum.
-However, you can’t completely take it out of the equation when doing pressing movements for chest.
+However, you can’t completely take it out of the equation when doing pressing movements for the chest.

 Therefore you want to leave at least two days in between training chest and shoulders unless you’re training them on the same day.
-If you trained chest on Tuesday, for example, then shoulders on a Wednesday, your shoulder workout isn’t going to be as effective as the front deltoids may not be as strong due to them being stimulated the day before with chest.
+If you trained your chest on Tuesday, for example, then shoulders on a Wednesday, your shoulder workout isn’t going to be as effective as the front deltoids may not be as strong due to them being stimulated the day before with chest.
+I hope you liked my post about the shoulder day special.
+Please do tell me your experience in the comments box.